Skip to main content

 Tax on the state pension

-The state pension is taxable but unlike private pensions, the state pension has no tax deducted at source before it is paid to you.
+The state pension is taxable but unlike private pensions, the state pension has no tax taken off before it is paid to you.
 Here we look at what tax is payable on state pension payments.

 a pink piggy bank wearing glasses, sat next to a calculator.